 A good listening environment makes a major contribution to a child’s ability to learn effectively.
-Studies show that poor listening conditions not only make it difficult for pupils to hear essential information but also impact negatively on behaviour and cause vocal fatigue in teachers.
-Improving the acoustic conditions benefits not only deaf children, but all pupils and teachers.
+Studies, such as those undertaken at Swayne Park School, show that poor listening conditions make it difficult for pupils to hear essential information, impact negatively on behaviour and cause vocal fatigue in teachers.
+Therefore improvement of the acoustic conditions benefits not only deaf children, but all pupils and teachers.

 Over the summer break, a contractor installed a suspended acoustic ceiling in the worst classroom and reverberation times were approximately halved.

 The headteacher was so impressed with the result that they instigated a rolling program of similar treatment for the other identified rooms.